w3c/tdm-reservation-protocol/techniques/technique-html-meta.md

 Meta elements can easily be integrated in html document at the time they are produced.
 No configuration is needed on the Web server which will serve these documents.

-This solution cannot associate particular rights to different fragments of html content (this may be added to a next version of the specification).
+This solution cannot associate particular rights to different fragments of html content (this may be added to a future version of the specification).

 ## Relationship with other initiatives